For game publishers and app developers

 Free download — no credit card

-Get the Partner Deck: OGame case study + full eCPM data
+See the Ogame numbers for yourself: OGame case study + full eCPM data

 See exactly what $470 eCPM looks like inside a real publisher’s platform.